martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 - Spoken on stage: 8
 - Active Microsoft certifications: 5

+I read multiple books in 2025.
+The most impactful book was "Verbaal meesterschap" by Remco Claassen.
+It helped me to develop my Web Application Firewall session.
+I used magic tricks during the talk to engage the audience.
+I recommend reading this book if you want to improve your speaking skills.

 The company i work for 4Dotnet celebrated its 20th anniversary in 2025.
 I have been working there for 5 years now.
 We went on a trip to Lisbon with the team.
 Some of the cover images of the blog posts were taken there.

 ## Setting goals for 2026